Transplant Recipients International Organization, Inc.

 B. Time permitting, the committee shall use its best efforts to survey Chapters, before recommending public policy or legislative positions that may be controversial.

-The Board of Directors may assign additional duties to any standing committee and may appoint additional standing committees, as needed.
+Section 8.
+Additional Duties and Committees.
+The Board of Directors may assign additional duties to any standing committee, as needed.

-The Executive Director shall be appointed by the TRIO Board of Directors and shall be paid a salary and benefits recommended by the Executive Committee and approved by the Board of Directors.
+Section 1.
+Executive Director.
+The Executive Director, if the position is deemed appropriate and necessary by the Board of Directors, shall be appointed by the TRIO Board of Directors and shall be compensated as recommended by the Executive Committee and approved by the Board of Directors.
 The Executive Director shall be responsible for administering and implementing the business of TRO to accomplish its mission, reporting to the Executive Committee and subject to oversight of the Board of Directors.

 A. The Executive Director shall serve as an ex-officio member of the Board of Directors.
 The Executive Director shall be counted for quorum purposes.